Please note that Internet Explorer is incompatible with this site.

 Summer Scholarly Award Experience

-The Summer Scholarly Award Experience consists of a full-time scholarly opportunity during the break between the MSI and MSII year for Core students who are in good academic and professional standing and progressing to the MSII year.
-The intent of the anticipated award is to assist with living expenses as well as costs related to presenting and publishing the funded summer project.
-Should medical students accept funding from RISE, they may not accept/receive any other funding from an alternative source even if it is for a different project.
+The Summer Scholarly Award Experience Elective consists of a full-time scholarly opportunity during the break between the MSI and MSII year for Core students who are in good academic and professional standing and progressing to the MSII year.
+The intent of the anticipated award is to assist with living expenses and costs related to presenting and publishing the funded summer project.
+Should medical students accept this opportunity, they may not accept/receive any other funding from an alternative source, even if it is for a different project.

-It is important with all proposed projects that minimizing personal risk of COVID-19 exposure remains a priority.
-In designing the project, reasonable safeguards will need to be in place to minimize risk of contracting COVID-19.
+It is important that minimizing personal risk of COVID-19 exposure remains a priority for all proposed projects.
+Reasonable safeguards will need to be in place in designing the project to minimize the risk of contracting COVID-19.

 The student must present a well-defined scholarly project proposal in order to be competitive for funding.
 Some student project proposals may be of an original design while others may stem from grants initiated by their mentors.
 Whereas most projects are of an individual effort, some may be group projects.
 Separate proposals must be submitted by each member of a group project.
 In all cases, either individual or group, the student must clarify their specific role in the project.